Benchmark NN™ and NS™ Word Length Reduction Systems

 Digital Word Length Increases when a Signal is Processed

 Every time a digital signal is processed, its word length increases.
 "Processing" includes even simple operations such as level changes and the mixing of two signals.
 Word lengths expand dramatically when more complex operations such as equalization, sample rate conversion, and effects processing are applied.
 Long word lengths created by digital signal processing must be shortened before they can be re-recorded or sent to a DAC for monitoring.

 Every time a digital word length is shortened, a new source of noise must be added to the signal prior to truncation.
 Dither noise that was applied for one truncation operation is not useful for dithering a subsequent truncation operation.
 Failure to add a new source of noise prior to each truncation process will create distortion.
 The self-noise of an A/D converter, the noise of the mic-pre, and ambient noise.
 Again, every word length reduction process requires a new source of dither noise.

-An educational overview of digital audio and dither by Christopher M. Hicks may be accessed here.
+An educational overview of digital audio and dither by Christopher M. Hicks may be accessed here: ASPECTS_OF_SAMPLING.pdf

-A more in depth educational paper by Mr. Hicks in PDF form may be accessed at ditherap.pdf
+A more in depth educational paper by Mr. Hicks in PDF form may be accessed here: ditherap.pdf

 If an audio system is composed of multiple components, we may have detailed specifications for each component, but we will not know the performance of the combined system without doing some calculations.
 You may have questions such as these:

 Will my audio system produce audible noise?